 As an ex-shoe shop manager, I have a thing about shoes.
 For starters, I love them!
 I have always owned far too many (much to the husband’s dismay) and I have always been drawn to great quality over cheap, throwaway items and gorgeous designs will get me every time.
 So, when my first child, Jake, began to walk it was inevitable that I would want well-fitting shoes, which would protect his feet, allow for growth and last.
 I am an advocate of good foot health and ensuring that your child’s feet are well-looked after from day one which is why he has never been put in anything that may jeopardise this.

-I didn’t want to spend a fortune (two children will make you more money-savvy!), I wasn’t yet looking for proper shoes as they would just be too heavy and hot but I also didn’t want something cheaply made which could damage his feet.
+I didn’t want to spend a fortune, I wasn’t yet looking for proper shoes as they would just be too heavy and hot but I also didn’t want something cheaply made which could damage his feet.
 My shoe fitting/health knowledge means I am very aware that barefoot is best and this was probably something I would say the most in my previous career to those first-time parents shopping for their baby’s shoes.
 It can be very easy to get swept along with the fashions and ‘cutesy’ looks but if you can do without a shoe, you are doing what is best for your little one.
 Of course, in some instances, this isn’t possible (as I mentioned above) and Dotty Fish have come up with a range that takes everything surrounding child foot health into consideration.

 Shoes for young babies and children need to be: